-If you had to an option of choosing a Hayward heater or a Raypak heater, which one would you choose?
+If you had the option of choosing a Hayward heater or a Raypak heater, which one would you choose?
 It’s okay if you need more time to do some research before answering.
-This is just an example of the type of questions our customers usually wants answers to.
+This is just an example of the type of questions our customers usually want answers to.

 Owning a pool heater is still a fairly new common practice.
 The majority of pool owners did not purchase a pool heater ten years ago.
 For the most part, it was very expensive.
 They simply tailored their swimming season around their summer seasons and that was that.
 Today, it is just the opposite.
 Pool owners are looking for ways to extend their swimming seasons far beyond the last days of summer.
 The longer the season, the better.
 As a result, the need for pool heaters grew.

 Today, most pool owners don’t need persuasion to purchase a heater.
 From experience, they simply want recommendations on which heater to purchase.
 Although we carry a wide variety of pool heaters, customers appear to be most familiar with Hayward and Raypak heaters.
 In fact, Hayward and Raypak heaters are our most popular heaters to date.

 Still, purchasing a pool heater can be a daunting task for most pool owners.
 At first glance, all pool heaters seem the same, but when you look a little further, you realize each heater has specific benefits and features that may benefit one pool over the other.
 In other words, what may be the best heater for our customer in Florida may not be the one we recommend to a customer in California.

 For our second Product Battle Series, we are determining once and for all, which is better, the Hayward heater or the Raypak heater?